THIS DATE IN HISTORY: June 17

 1995: The underdog New Jersey Devils play an almost-perfect road game to start their first trip to the Stanley Cup Final.

 The Devils limit the Detroit Red Wings to 17 shots and Martin Brodeur stops 16 of them in a 2-1 victory in Game 1 at Joe Louis Arena.
 New Jersey's Stephane Richer and Detroit's Dino Ciccarelli score power-play goals in the second period for a 1-1 tie.
 Claude Lemieux scores against Red Wings goalie Mike Vernon 3:17 into the third period to put New Jersey ahead to stay.

 It's a stunning win by the Devils, who advance to the Cup Final after a fifth-place finish in the Eastern Conference.
 The Devils set a single-season playoff record with their ninth road victory.

 Detroit coach Scotty Bowman sets a record by guiding a fourth team to the Final.

-1989: The Quebec Nordiques begin the NHL Draft in Bloomington, Minnesota, by selecting Swedish center Mats Sundin; he's the first European player to be taken with the No. 1 pick.
+1989: The Quebec Nordiques begin the NHL Draft in Bloomington, Minnesota, by selecting Swedish center Mats Sundin; he's the first player born and trained in Europe to be taken with the No. 1 pick.
 Sundin comes to the NHL in 1990 and plays four seasons with Quebec before being traded to the Toronto Maple Leafs in 1994.
 He retires after the 2008-09 season with 564 goals and 1,349 points, earning induction into the Hockey Hall of Fame.

 Video: Mats Sundin only Swede to score 500 goals

 1993: Boston Bruins defenseman Ray Bourque ties an NHL record when he's named to the First All-Star Team for the 10th time in his career.

 2006: Not even the return of forward Erik Cole from a broken vertebra sustained on March 4 can help the Carolina Hurricanes, who lose 4-0 to the Edmonton Oilers in Game 6 of the Cup Final at Rexall Place.
-The Oilers limit the Hurricanes to 16 shots against goaltender Jussi Markkanen, and Fernando Pisani scores his 13th goal of the playoffs early in the second period to give Edmonton a 1-0 lead.
+The Oilers limit the Hurricanes to 16 shots against goalie Jussi Markkanen, and Fernando Pisani scores his 13th goal of the playoffs early in the second period to give Edmonton a 1-0 lead.
 The Oilers tie the best-of-7 series 3-3.
 Cole plays 18:31 and finishes with two shots on goal and three hits.